 By Roger Payne

 On July 15, 2019, a meeting was held at MIT on the subject of using the internet to promote interspecies communication.
 It was the brainchild of Neil Gershenfeld, Peter Gabriel, Vint Cerf, and Diane Reiss.
-Among those present at the meeting who gave presentations were Sue Savage-Rumbaugh, Irene Pepperberg, Penny Patterson, Aza Razkin, Brett Selvitelle, Patricia Grey, Con Slobodchikoff and many others of equal impact.
+Among those present at the meeting who gave presentations were Sue Savage-Rumbaugh, Irene Pepperberg, Penny Patterson, Aza Razkin, Britt Selvitelle, Patricia Grey, Con Slobodchikoff and many others of equal impact.
 I only had time to present about half of what is shown below.

 Right after our meeting ended on Tuesday the 16th there was another meeting at MIT that I attended titled Net@50.
 It was a celebration of this, the 50th year of the internet.
 In attendance were most of the still-living engineers and scientists who had created the internet and had gotten it adopted.
 The lectures I enjoyed most were by Neil Gershenfeld and Juan Enriquez.

 I specialize in the behavior of baleen whales.
 However, I will speak here about toothed whales because I think the near future may offer a grand opportunity to use the internet to eavesdrop on and make sense out of their acoustic interactions—i.e., whalespeak.

 The late Stan Kuczaj [Cue-sage] ran a fascinating experiment with two dolphins: Hector and Han.
 He taught them tricks such as: waving a flipper, blowing bubbles, making sounds in air, leaping out of the water, and so on; but with a twist: every behavior they performed had to be a something they hadn’t yet done in that session.